Chaoticka/crackerjacks/Checkers,-explained.md

 This is currently not its own checker (will be added soon) but is used in some of our crackers to determine whether or not is it worth continuing the computation of decrypting with a given key.

 This is also planned to be a generalised instead of specific checker.

+# What

+[What](https://github.com/bee-san/pyWhat) is a more advanced Regex checker.
+To put it simply, it is the regex checker but with the regular expressions already populated.
+We have around 100 regular expressions in What.

+The idea is to solve generality of checkers via specificity.

+We have many regular expressions which are hyper-specific -- meaning they are unlikely to be false positives.

+By having hundreds of them, we can create a more "generalised" checker which is generalised by how many of the specific, smaller checkers (regular expressions) it uses.

+TL;DR is that this is a general checker using the shotgun approach, but each shotgun pellet is a sniper rifle shot.

 # The Human Checker
 The best checker is a human.